xv1t/OpenDocumentTemplate/README.md

 #First simple report

 ## Prepare your data
-Data is array in php
+Data - is array in php.
+Recommend all object fields group in object name.

 ```php
 <?php
 $data = array(